Improved Coding over Sets for DNA-Based Data Storage: -Correcting Codes

 \section{$(s,t,\bullet)_{\bT}$-Correcting Codes}

 In this section, we study $(s,t,\bullet)_{\bT}$-correcting codes, where $\bT \in \set{\bS,\bD,\bL}$.
 We give an improved lower bound on the redundancy of such codes, which asymptotically agrees with the upper bound in~\cite[Theorem 13]{Lenzetal2020} up to low-order terms.
-Then we give an explicit construction of codes whose redundancy is at most three times as much as this bound.
+Then we give an explicit construction of codes whose redundancy is close to this bound.